Parallaxer/Parallaxer/README.md

 #### Supported transformations:

 - `scale(to: ParallaxInterval)`
-    - Alter the interval of the receiving transform, preserving its unit position.
+    - Alter the interval of the receiving transform, preserving its position.
 - `reposition(with: PositionCurve)`
-    - Alter the unit position of the receiving transform, preserving its interval.
+    - Alter the position of the receiving transform, preserving its interval.
 - `focus(subinterval: ParallaxInterval)`
-    - Alter both the interval and unit position of the receiving transform, preserving its parallax value.
+    - Alter both the interval and position of the receiving transform, preserving its parallax value.

 ### `ParallaxInterval`: